Options

 --profile <name>

 Use a previously saved inversion profile instead of analyzing the current batch.
-Useful for consistent results across multiple rolls of the same film stock.
+Useful for consistent color across multiple rolls of the same film stock, or to rescue a batch that is hard to analyze on its own.

 Utility